Joystream/joystream/storage-node/packages/discovery/README.md

 following structure is currently imposed:

 - The JSON must be an Object at the top-level, not an Array.
-- Each key must correspond to a service spec (below).
+- Each key must correspond to a [service spec](../../docs/json-signing/README.md).

-The data is signed using the [@joystream/json-signing](../json-signing/README.md) package.

 ## Service Info Specifications